Beta diversity: Absolute species turnover

 This quantifies how much more species diversity the entire dataset contains than an average subunit within the dataset.
 This can also be interpreted as the total amount of species turnover among the subunits in the dataset.
+If the gamma diversity correspond to the average cross-entropy and the alpha diversity corresponds to the average Shannon index than beta is equal to the average Kullback–Leibler divergence.

 When there are two subunits, and presence-absence data are used, this can be calculated with the following equation: